lukekarrys/lukecod.es/_posts/2014-03-28-beep-boop-ringing-an-r2d2-telephone-with-obihai-asterisk-and-node.markdown

 ## npm to the rescue!

 Of course someone had made an Asterisk AMI module for node!
 In fact, there was [more than one](https://www.npmjs.org/browse/keyword/asterisk).
-I chose [yana](https://www.npmjs.org/package/yana) because it seemed pretty recent and had simple docs.
-I also had to patch it for the latest version of Asterisk and the maintainer was super quick to accept the pull request.
+I chose [yana](https://www.npmjs.org/package/yana) because it seemed pretty recent and had simple documentation.
+I also had to patch it for the latest version of Asterisk, but the maintainer was super quick to accept the pull request.

-But what I really wanted was the ability to type `R2D2` on the command line and have it ring my beloved astromech droid.
+After seeing that the yana module worked, I wanted was the ability to type `R2D2` on the command line and have it ring my beloved astromech droid.
 Luckily with node and npm this is very easy.
 The module I made is on GitHub if you want to see [the full source](https://github.com/lukekarrys/R2D2).

 All the parameters are configurable, but the defaults are setup to work on my local network.
 You'll see that all the [default values](https://github.com/lukekarrys/R2D2/blob/master/index.js#L9-L16) are from our configuration files above.
 Here's the code with the defaults from **manager.conf** plugged in: